 The August 11, 2018, partial solar eclipse is the third of three eclipses in one lunar month – the period of time between successive new moons (approximately 29.5 days):

 Total lunar eclipse: July 27, 2018

 Partial solar eclipse: August 11, 2018

 A solar eclipse, when it happens, always occurs within one fortnight (approximately two weeks) of a lunar eclipse.
-During an eclipse season, which recurs several days shy of six calendar months, there are generally two eclipses in the framework of one lunar month.
-However, given certain circumstances, it’s possible for one lunar month to showcase three eclipses – either two solar and one lunar, or one lunar and two solar.
+An eclipse season – which regularly recurs several days shy of six calendar months – more often than not presents only two eclipses (one solar and one lunar).
+However, given certain circumstances, it’s actually possible for an eclipse season to showcase three eclipses – either two solar and one lunar, or two lunar and one solar.

-It’s no accident that one of these partial solar eclipses (July 13, 2018) happens in the southern part of the globe, whereas the other (August 11, 2018) reigns in the northern regions.
-That’s always the case whenever there’s a central total lunar eclipse, such as the one on July 27, 2018.
+It’s no accident that one of these two partial solar eclipses (July 13, 2018) took place in the southern part of the globe, whereas the other (August 11, 2018) reigns in the northern regions.
+That’s always the case whenever two partial solar eclipses flank a central total lunar eclipse, such as the one on July 27, 2018.

 The last time a total lunar eclipse and two partial solar eclipses happened in one lunar month was in 2011 and the next time will be 2029:

-The total lunar eclipse on July 27, 2018, followed the partial solar eclipse on July 13, 2018, and preceded the partial lunar eclipse of August 11, 2018.
+The total lunar eclipse on July 27, 2018, followed the partial solar eclipse on July 13, 2018, and preceded the partial solar eclipse of August 11, 2018.
 But that’s not all.
-The smallest full moon of the year on July 27, 2018, came one fortnight after the new moon supermoon of July 13, 2018, and before the new moon supermoon on August 11, 2018.
+The smallest full moon of the year on July 27, 2018, came one fortnight (two weeks) after the new moon supermoon of July 13, 2018, and before the new moon supermoon on August 11, 2018.

 Bottom line: Those on the northernmost end of Earth will see a partial eclipse of the sun on August 11, 2018.
 A supermoon at the new phase will cause this eclipse.